aonsager/aonsager.github.io/about.md

 [Pokemon fusion](http://pokemon.alexonsager.net)

 A simple website to show the results of a script that replaces heads and swaps colors in Pokemon sprites.
+You can [read more about it here]({% post_url octopress/2013-06-04-behind-the-scenes-pokemon-fusion %}).

 [Check My Wow](http://www.checkmywow.com)